oceanbase/obdeploy/README.md

 A: You can modify the startup plug-ins in the `~/.obd/plugins/oceanbase-ce/` directory.
 For example, after you add a new startup configuration item for OceanBase-CE V3.1.0, you can modify the `start.py` file in the `~/.obd/plugins/oceanbase-ce/3.1.0` directory.

+### Q：How to update OBD?

+A：You can use the `obd update` command to update OBD.
+When you are done with the update, use the `obd --version` command to confirm the version of OBD.

 ## Protocol

 OBD complies with [GPL-3.0](/LICENSE).